atomix/atomix.github.io/catalyst/docs/serialization.md

 Person result = serializer.readObject(buffer);
 ```

-The `Serializer` class supports serialization and deserialization of `CatalystSerializable` types, types that have an associated `Serializer`, and native Java `Serializable` and `Externalizable` types, with `Serializable` being the most inefficient method of serialization.
+By default, the `Serializer` class supports serialization and deserialization of `CatalystSerializable` types, types that have an associated `Serializer`, and native Java `Serializable` and `Externalizable` types, with `Serializable` being the most inefficient method of serialization.

 Additionally, Catalyst support copying objects by serializing and deserializing them.
 To copy an object, simply use the `Serializer.copy` method: